What is cardiac tamponade?

 - Rapid heartbeat (tachycardia) with muffled heart sounds

 The physician may found another sign too.
 Other signs may include Pulsus Pradoxus during pulse examinations.
 This examination is not sufficient for the confirmatory diagnosis.
-Your physician will conduct further tests to authenticate a cardiac tamponade diagnosis.
+Your physician will conduct further tests to authenticate a diagnosis.

 One such investigation is an echocardiogram, which is known as an ultrasound of the heart.
 It can distinguish whether the pericardium is expanded and if the ventricle has collapsed due to low blood volume.
 Your physician can detect ST-segment changes n the electrocardiogram (ECG), which may also show low voltage QRS complexes.